 A deferred tax asset is recognized only to the extent that it is probable that future taxable profits will be available against which tax losses carried forward and tax credits can be utilized.
 Deferred tax assets are reduced to the extent that it is no longer probable that the related tax benefit will be realized.
-Deferred tax assets and liabilities are offset if there is legal ground the current tax assets to compensate with current tax liabilities and they are related to current tax charge to the same tax authority taxable
+Deferred tax assets and liabilities are offset if there is legal ground the current tax assets to compensate with current tax liabilities and they are related to current tax charge to the same tax authority taxable persons.

-"EUROINS INSURANCE GROUP " AD NOTES TO THE CONSOLIDATED FINANCIAL STATEMENT (CONTINUED) FOR THE YEAR ENDED DECEMBER 31, 2013
+"EUROINS INSURANCE GROUP" AD NOTES TO THE CONSOLIDATED FINANCIAL STATEMENT (CONTINUED) FOR THE YEAR ENDED DECEMBER 31, 2014 All amounts are in thousand Bulgarian levs, unless otherwise states

-2.12.
-Goodwill
+2.12 Goodwill